AseemBaranwal/RAG-Chatbot/README.md

 > Split into 313 chunks
 > According to Russell, the key problems of philosophy include the uncertainty of knowledge, the limitations of metaphysical reasoning, and the inability to provide definite answers to fundamental questions.
 Philosophy aims to diminish the risk of error, but cannot eliminate it entirely due to human fallibility.
 The value of philosophy lies in its ability to challenge common sense beliefs and lead to the exploration of complex problems.

+## Usage

+As more files are uploaded to the data

 ## References

 Gordon V. Cormack, Charles L A Clarke, and Stefan Buettcher.
 2009.
 [Reciprocal rank fusion outperforms condorcet and individual rank learning methods](https://dl.acm.org/doi/10.1145/1571941.1572114).
 In Proceedings of the 32nd international ACM SIGIR conference on Research and development in information retrieval (SIGIR '09).
 Association for Computing Machinery, New York, NY, USA, 758–759. <https://doi.org/10.1145/1571941.1572114>.